martinsumner/riak_kv/docs/MergeStrategyBehaviour.md

 ### Pseudo code example - archive unresolved siblings

-A merge strategy oo always return to the client a single object, but archive any siblings so no data loss occurs.
+A merge strategy to always return to the client a single object, but archive any siblings so no data loss occurs:

 ```erlang
 -module(allow_mult_archive).